For investors seeking to diversify their portfolio through exposure to emerging market corporate bonds

 Before investing in any of our funds you should satisfy yourself as to the suitability and the risks involved.

-Henderson Management SA may decide to terminate the marketing arrangements of this Collective Investment Scheme in accordance with the appropriate regulation.
+Janus Henderson Investors Europe S.A. may decide to terminate the marketing arrangements of this Collective Investment Scheme in accordance with the appropriate regulation.

 For detailed product information including the risks associated with investing please read the relevant Prospectus or Annual Report.
 Please refer to the prospectus of the UCITS and to the KIID before making any final investment decisions.